Frequently asked questions

 Facilities and Accommodation Options

 We have three blocks of flats and two houses located within the UHI Perth grounds.
-Flats have a mix of single and twin bedrooms, with each bedroom having its own en-suite shower room.
-Flats can accommodate up to 5 individuals each, with students sharing a kitchen and seating area in each flat.
-Each house has three single bedrooms, and the occupants share a bathroom, kitchen, and seating areas.
+Each flat can accommodate up to 5 individuals in a mix of single and shared twin bedrooms, and all bedrooms have en-suite shower rooms.
+Students in each flat share a kitchen and seating area.
+Each house has 3 single bedrooms, and the occupants share the bathroom, kitchen, and seating area.
 Entry to each building, flat, and room is secure.
-All of our accommodation is strictly non-smoking.
+All our accommodation is strictly non-smoking and non-vaping.

 I can’t cook.
 How will I get my meals if I’m in the student accommodation?

-The main food-court is located in the Brahan Building and serves hot meals Monday-Friday 8:30am to 2pm.
-With a choice of hot breakfast rolls or porridge, home-made soup, chef-cooked fresh produce from the service counter, salad bar with a selection of dressed and undressed salad, wide choice of hot snacks and a selection of hot and cold drinks.
-There is also a Costa café located in the Brahan which is open Monday-Friday 8:30am to 3:30pm.
-The Brahan shop which offers filled rolls, freshly made soup, and a variety of confectionary, crisps, and newspapers is open Monday-Friday 8:30am-3pm.
+Brahan Building - The main food court is located in the Brahan and serves hot meals for breakfast and lunch Monday-Friday 8:30am to 2pm.
+You can choose from hot breakfast rolls, porridge, home-made soup, chef-cooked fresh produce from the service counter, salad bar, a range of hot snacks, and various hot and cold drinks.
+Or visit the Costa café in the Brahan for a selection of hot and cold drinks and light bites – open Monday-Friday 8:30am to 3:30pm.
+Alternatively, the Brahan shop offers filled rolls, freshly made soup, and a variety of confectionary, crisps, juice, and household essentials and is open Monday-Friday 8:30am-3pm.

 Being able to cook for yourself is an important life skill and there are lots of good free recipe websites online with affordable recipes, so why not have a try!
 Just search for “student recipes” and you might discover a whole new talent!